polcats/InteractiveMap/README.md

 </ul>

 <h4>How was the map created</h4>
-The main map was initially created using Adobe Illustrator.
-It is consist of the items listed below. <br>
+<p>The main map was initially created using Adobe Illustrator.
+It consists of the items listed below. <br>
-It was later on converted to the generalized map structure types in JSON format.
+It was later on converted to the generalized map structure types in JSON format.</p>
 <ul>
     <li>Labels</li>
     <li>Map Data</li>
 </ul>

-The rest were created by using the <a href="https://github.com/polcats/SVGCoordinateFinder">CoordinateFinder</a>:
+<p>The rest were created by using the <a href="https://github.com/polcats/SVGCoordinateFinder">CoordinateFinder</a>:</p>
 <ul>
     <li>Entry/Exit</li>
     <li>Paths</li>